KKOMULI/pickacity_fin/README.md

 # pickacity_fin
-A program that finds the best city to travel (HTML&amp;JS)
+A program that finds the best city to travel (HTML&JS)